TorCanHack/expenses-chart-component-main/README.md

 ### What I learned

 This is my first time building a bar chart on the web.
-I was exciteted about it because data vislaulization is a valuable skill every web developer should possess.
+I was excited about it because data visualisation is a valuable skill every web developer should possess.

 To build a chart I used the `<canva>` element in HTML.
-The canva element is used rendering graphics and animations on the web.
-Letting HTML do the heavy lifting of graphics and animations helpsimprove performance and scalibiity.
+The `<canva>` element is used to render graphics and animations on the web.
+Letting HTML do the heavy lifting of graphics and animations helps improve performance and scalability.

-I added the `<canva>` to the HTML code and give it an id of #myExpenseChart.
+I added the `<canva>` to the HTML code and gave it an id of myExpenseChart.

 ````html
 <canva id="myExpenseChart"><canva/>
 ````

 A chart makes data more intelligible.
-A chart is only as good as the data it diplays.
-In this challenge I have been provided with the data in the form of a json file.
-It is a bonus point if you can dynamically size the bars using the json file.
-To acheive this, I will be using the `fetch()` API in javascript.
+A chart is only as good as the data it displays.
+In this challenge, I have been provided with the data as a JSON file.
+It is a bonus point if you can dynamically size the bars using the JSON file.
+To achieve this, I will be using the `fetch()` API in JavaScript.

 `Fetch` is a modern interface that allows you to make network requests to servers.
 It's used to request resources such as files, APIs or web pages over the internet.

-So, I will use fetch to retrieve the json data as follows:
+So, I will use fetch to retrieve the JSON data as follows:

 ````js
 fetch('data.json')